Shadows-of-Vardoran/Website/static/content/rules.md

 Acts of Bleed, Fail RP, Godmodding, Metagaming, Powergaming, RDM, and/or not respecting Fear RP or Value of Life RP may subject you to disciplinary action up to and including a permanent ban from the server.
 The application word is rotate.
 Do not share this word with other players once you have found it.

+## Bleed
-***Bleed***: When emotions and/or motivations “bleed over” between IC and OOC.
+When emotions and/or motivations “bleed over” between IC and OOC.
 Bleed is a normal and understandable part of RP, but can also be detrimental to peoples’ RP experience.
 Separating your emotions and motivations between IC and OOC is crucial for everyone’s wellbeing, and it is equally important to recognize bleed when it happens.
 Common IC interactions that may cause bleed include conflict (e.g. PvP, war, tense arguments), romance, or missing out on events.
 OOC struggles may also cause bleed.
 For example, if you have issues with another player and those issues impact your IC opinion of their character, this is bleed (as well as Fail RP).
 Please put in a support ticket if you think you or someone else is experiencing bleed.
 Staff is always happy to do what we can to help.

+## Fail RP
-***Fail RP***: Roleplaying in a way that is unfaithful to the in-game setting or these rules.
+Roleplaying in a way that is unfaithful to the in-game setting or these rules.
 An example is breaking character in an overt way such as using modern slang or game-speak (e.g. “I’m out here grinding for wood, fam” instead of “I’m harvesting this forest for all it’s worth”) instead of being in-character while in-game.
 Fail RP also includes powergaming, godmodding, and not respecting Fear RP or Value of Life RP.
 Breaking the server rules while RPing is also considered Fail RP.

+## Fear RP
-***Fear RP***: A character having genuine concern for their safety.
+A character having genuine concern for their safety.
 Characters need to behave as though they do not have knowledge of the OOC mechanics of the game such as respawning at a coffin.
 Characters do not know that their life is “not real” because they are a video game character.
 An example of good Fear RP is being afraid when surrounded by other characters with hostile intent.
 Ignoring Fear RP includes a character being dismissive in the face of genuine danger when it doesn’t suit the character’s personality simply because the player knows OOC that there is no genuine danger because it is a video game.

+## Godmoding
-***Godmoding***: Creating your character to be so powerful that they are outside of fair RP.
+Creating your character to be so powerful that they are outside of fair RP.
 Your character cannot be untouchable, unkillable, or akin to a god.
 Examples of godmodding include your character not fearing for their life because they know that they can never be killed, stating your character is so powerful they can kill someone else with one punch and expecting others to abide by that, or being able to perform powerful magic without RP justification because they’re innately powerful.

+## In-Character (IC)
-***In-Character (IC)***: Communications or interactions with and between characters in the game world and how we behave as characters.
+Communications or interactions with and between characters in the game world and how we behave as characters.
 IC interactions include the IC SoV Discord channels.

+## Metagaming
-***Metagaming***: Use of out-of-character knowledge to influence in-character decisions or actions, usually in an unfair way such as by manipulating the rules to shield your character from the consequences of their actions.
+Use of out-of-character knowledge to influence in-character decisions or actions, usually in an unfair way such as by manipulating the rules to shield your character from the consequences of their actions.
 The following are considered meta knowledge in-character:

 - Your character does not have knowledge of all the things you can see on the HUD.
 - You may hear what people are saying through walls and windows IC and use information you hear that way IC.